Hours on a vaccine hotline: As more people are eligible, appointment registration hits snags

 Support Local Journalism

-But Wynne said he was told the closest site with available appointments was in Syracuse – about 2 1/2 hours away by car.
+But Wynne said he was told the closest site with available appointments was in Syracuse.

-Wynne and his wife tried two pharmacies in Orchard Park who are on the list of vaccine distribution sites in Western New York, but were told they couldn't make appointments.
+Wynne and his wife tried two pharmacies in Orchard Park that are on the list of vaccine distribution sites in Western New York, but were told they couldn't make appointments.

 So he and his wife will just wait until they hear some supply of the vaccine is due in pharmacies in this area, he said.